foretold-app/foretold/README.md

 # Foretold
-An Open-Source Prediction Registry for Judgemental Forecasting
+**An Open-Source Prediction Registry for Judgemental Forecasting**

-Foretold is an open-source prediction registry targeted to sophisticated audiences that want flexibility and rigor.

-It places an emphasis on distributional predictions, tables of predictions, and API support.
+Foretold places an emphasis on distributional predictions, tables of predictions, and API support.

 ## The Main Concept